obiba/opal-doc/python-user-guide/index.rst

 .. note::

   This python package depends on the `pycurl <https://pypi.org/project/pycurl/>`_ package which has some system dependencies.
-You may need to install these before.
+One simple solution is to install the ``pycurl`` system package before.

   .. code-block:: bash

     # on Debian systems
-    sudo apt-get install libcurl4-openssl-dev libssl-dev
+    sudo apt-get install python3-pycurl

+    # on RPM systems
+    sudo yum install python3-pycurl

 Usage